skrey/yellow-extensions/source/help/en/page.md

 ## Want to ask questions?

 Can't find what you're looking for?
 Something doesn't work?
 There's a good chance that your question has already been answered.
-If not, submit a new issue.
+If not, create a new discussion.
 Add a lot of details, the more we know the better we can help.
 That way you get help and everyone else can read the answers as well.
-[Ask questions](https://github.com/datenstrom/yellow/issues) and [contribute](contributing-guidelines).
+[Ask questions](https://github.com/datenstrom/yellow/discussions) and [contribute](contributing-guidelines).

 ## Want to have support?